rebeccaalpert/tinyapp/README.md

 # TinyApp
 TinyApp is a very, very basic to-do list app written with React Native.
-It was created for COMP 150-MOB: Mobile Development at Tufts University.
+It was created for COMP 150-MOB: Mobile Development at Tufts University in September 2017.

 Requirements:
 * Must use at least one image (not yet met)